Alaska (novel)

 Alaska is a 1988 historical novel by James A. Michener.
 Like other Michener titles, Alaska spans a considerable amount of time, traced through the gradual interlinking of several families.

 Plot introduction

 Alaska is 868 pages long.
 Along with the reading, Michener provides a table of contents, a list of acknowledgements, and a Fact and Fiction section.
 The third item offers the reader an insight into what occurred in real life and what the author invented.

 Plot summary

 Chapter I: The Clashing Terranes

 A sweeping description of the formation of the North American continent.
 The reader follows the development of the Alaskan terrain over millennia.

-The city of Los Angeles is now some twenty-four hundred miles south of central Alaska, and since it is moving slowly northward as the San Andreas fault slides irresistibly along, the city is destined eventually to become part of Alaska.
-If the movement is two inches a year, which it often is, we can expect Los Angeles to arrive off Anchorage in about seventy-six million years.
+The city of Los Angeles is now some twenty-four hundred miles south of central Alaska, and since it is moving slowly northward as the San Andreas Fault slides irresistibly along, the city is destined eventually to become part of Alaska.
+If the movement is two inches a year, which it often is, Los Angeles can be expected to arrive off Anchorage in about seventy-six million years.